learn-co-curriculum/model-class-methods-reading/README.md

 Great!
 Now let's reload the `/posts` page and make sure everything still works.

-### Refactoring Database Logic Out Of The Controller
+### Refactoring Database Logic out of the Controller

 This is looking much better.
 Our view is back to only dealing with presentation logic, and our controller is providing the right data.
 But we're still not there yet.

-If we think about separation of concerns, is the controller concerned with having deep knowledge of the database so that it can query it directly?
+If we think about separation of concerns, is the controller concerned with having deep knowledge of the database so that it can make queries directly?
 No. All a controller wants to do is ask a model for what it needs in the simplest way possible.

-So having something that looks like this:
+So having something that looks like this...
 ```ruby
 @posts = Post.where("created_at >=?", Time.zone.today.beginning_of_day)
 ```
-isn't the best application of MVC and separation of concerns.
-We want the model to know things like `"created_at >=?", Time.zone.today.beginning_of_day` and the controller to just know to ask for something more like `from_today`.
+...isn't the best application of MVC and separation of concerns.
+We want the model to know things like `"created_at >=?", Time.zone.today.beginning_of_day` and the controller to just ask for something more like `from_today`.

 So we need to move this into the model.
-Now the question becomes, is this a *class method* on the `Post` model itself, or is it an *instance method* on a specific `post`?
+Now, the question becomes: is this a *class method* on the `Post` model itself, or is it an *instance method* on a specific `post`?